-Enright, as Assistant Director, supervised the development of the SEC complaint filed on August 12, 2019, which his name in the signature block indicates he reviewed and endorsed.
-The complaint presented unproven and materially false allegations against Middleton and Veritaseum as facts without sufficient evidence, seeking to bar defendants from digital asset securities offerings (Section VIII) and imposing penalties (Section IX).
+Suthammanont, as Senior Counsel, jointly led the investigation and litigation including the development of the SEC complaint filed on August 12, 2019, his name appearing at the top and in the signature block, confirming that he helped draft, review and endorsed the same.
+The SEC complaint contained numerous false allegations of wrongdoing that sought to bar the defendants from digital asset securities offerings (Section VIII) and impose penalties (Section IX).

-- False Allegations About Platform Operability: The SEC complaint falsely • alleged that the VeADIR platform was not functional nor operational, however victim statements, such as Chad Albert's, highlight misrepresentations about the VeADIR platform's operability, Mark Sheahan's statements detail how the SEC falsely claimed the VeADIR platform was non-functional despite a live demonstration to SEC staff at their offices on March 9, 2018, attended by Jorge G. Tenreiro and others, and despite running a YouTube channel providing tutorials and information on its use, [youtube.com/c/VeTest], loss of token utility, and trust in the SEC as a fair regulator.
-By allowing or endorsing false statements about the platform's operability and functionality, Enright's actions ran counter to his obligations to be truthful in all communications.
-Enright is accused of endorsing or failing to correct false statements about the operability of the VeADIR platform, despite ample evidence showing that the platform was operational and functional, such false claims were made to support regulatory action against Veritaseum.
-In this context, misrepresentation about the VeADIR platform is not only misleading to investors and stakeholders but also undermines the integrity of the legal process by presenting inaccurate technical and operational information as part of the enforcement action. - False Representations Regarding the Ownership of the Kraken Crypto Account: This complaint asserts that Enright played a supervisory role in endorsing or allowing false statements regarding the ownership of the Kraken crypto account.
+False Allegations About Platform Operability: The SEC complaint falsely alleged that the VeADIR platform was not functional nor operational, however victim statements, such as Chad Albert's, highlight misrepresentations about the VeADIR platform's operability, Mark Sheahan's statements detail how the SEC falsely claimed the VeADIR platform was non-functional despite a live demonstration to SEC staff at their offices on March 9, 2018, attended by Jorge G. Tenreiro and others, and despite running a youtube channel providing tutorials and information on its use, [youtube.com/c/VeTest], loss of token utility, and trust in the SEC as a fair regulator.
+By allowing or endorsing false statements about the platform's operability and functionality, Suthammanont's actions ran counter to his obligations to be truthful in all communications.
+Suthammanont is accused of endorsing or failing to correct false statements about the operability of the VeADIR platform, despite ample evidence showing that the platform was operational and functional, such false claims were made to support regulatory action against Veritaseum.
+In this context, the misrepresentation about the VeADIR platform is not only misleading to investors and stakeholders but also undermines the integrity of the legal process by presenting inaccurate technical and operational information as part of the enforcement action.

+- Account: This complaint asserts that Suthammanont played a leading role in endorsing or allowing false statements regarding the ownership of the Kraken crypto account.
 Specifically, there was an utterly false allegation that the Kraken account belonged personally to Reginald Middleton, leading to an unjust asset freeze.
-A FOIA response (No. 24-04057) initially confirmed there were no communications with Kraken between April 1, 2017, and August 31, 2019, undermining the claim of Middleton's personal account ownership, a falsehood Enright endorsed through his supervisory role.
-He further failed to ensure a correction of subsequent pleadings concerning ownership of the Kraken account once a supplemental declaration had been filed by Patrick Doody (SEC expert witness), contradicting his earlier testimony and now confirming its true ownership.

-Asset Misappropriation and Dissipation: The SEC complaint falsely alleged that Middleton had misappropriated funds through a personal Kraken account, which was later corrected by the SEC's expert witness; Patrick Doody, nonetheless Enright allowed the enforcement action to be pressed ahead with these false narratives regardless.
-Further, the SEC alleged that funds used to pay overseas contractors were some sort of scheme to secret away funds outside of US jurisdiction, when in fact this was the legitimate payment of bona fide invoices from overseas contractors for goods and services rendered to Veritaseum, as confirmed by the SEC's other expert in house witness; Roseann Daniello.
+A FOIA response (No. 24-04057) initially confirmed there were no communications with Kraken between April 1, 2017, and August 31, 2019, undermining the claim of Middleton's personal account ownership, a falsehood Suthammanont endorsed through his direct involvement as joint lead investigator and litigator.
+He further failed to ensure a correction of subsequent pleadings concerning ownership of the Kraken account once a supplemental declaration had been filed by Patrick Doody (SEC expert witness), contradicting his earlier testimony and now confirming its true ownership. - Asset Misappropriation and Dissipation: The SEC complaint falsely alleged that Middleton had misappropriated funds through a personal Kraken account, which was later corrected by the SEC's expert witness; Patrick Doody, nonetheless Suthammanont pressed ahead with their false narrative regardless.
+Further, the SEC alleged that funds used to pay overseas contractors were some sort of scheme to secret away funds outside of US jurisdiction, when in fact this was the legitimate payment of bona fide invoices from overseas contractors for goods and services rendered to Veritaseum, as confirmed by the SEC's other inhouse expert witness; Roseann Daniello.